-Paying for auto repairs can be painful, especially if the repair bill is high and you don't have the cash or your credit cards are maxed out.
+Paying for auto repairs can be painful, especially if the repair bill is thousands of dollars and you don't have the cash or your credit cards are maxed out.
 Some locally-owned neighborhood auto repair shops may extend you credit and allow you to pay off your repair bill over time.
 But most will not for fear they will never receive what you owe them.
 Consequently, if you drive an older car or a truck, sooner or later you will have to pay for repair bills.

 Most repair facilities expect payment in full when you pick up a vehicle after it has been serviced or repaired.
 Paying with cash is always appreciated (assuming you have the cash).
 In some cases paying with cash may allow you to negotiate a discount of up to 3 percent or more off your bill.
-Merchants have to pay credit card companies a fee for credit card transactions, so paying cash elimintes this expense and increases their profit margin.
+Merchants have to pay credit card companies a fee for credit card transactions, so paying cash eliminates this expense and increases their profit margin.
 Small, privately-owned businesses also like to be pai

 In lieu of cash, most repair facilities will accept a credit card (Visa, Master Card, etc.), or a personal check as long as the check is drawn on a local bank.
 For expensive repair bills over a certain dollar amount (say $500 to $1000 or more), the repair facility may require you to have your check "pre-approved" and/or to sign an agreement that makes you liable for collection fees and penalties if your check bounces.